Armadillan/TensorFlow2048/README.md

 - pygame (only `pg_implementation.py`)
 - matplotlib (only `data_plots.py`)
 - scipy (only `data_plots.py`)

+Feel free to send me any questions at <antonikowalik23@gmail.com>

 2048 was originally created by Gabriele Cirulli and can be found [here](https://play2048.co/).\
 This software is published under the MIT License, see LICENSE.txt